-Besides racking up an unfathomable quantity of flight miles, there were many work experiences and human interactions I made along the way that shaped my behavior and thinking.
+Besides racking up a large quantity of flight miles, there were many work experiences and human interactions I made along the way that shaped my behavior and thinking.
 Google is really an interesting place.
 You are surrounded by these intimidatingly smart people coming from the best colleges and employers.
-You have top notch managers ranging from “best in class” MBAs to former marines who fought in the battle of Fallujah.
+You have top notch managers ranging from “best in class” MBAs to former marines who started out their careers with true combat experience.
 And what a work culture — always promoting autonomy and the habit of thinking big.

 I sometimes look back on the “Omid” I was 5 years ago and often wish I knew the things I know today.
 Throughout this time I learned some highly valuable lessons — some through fatal failures and others through hard-earned successes.
 Lessons that bear validity beyond Google and which I hope to share with a wider audience.